w3c/specberus/README.md

 For a given checking run, the event sink you specify will be receiving a bunch of events as indicated below.
 Events are shown as having parameters since those are passed to the event handler.

-- `start-all(profile-name)`: Fired first to indicate that the profile's checking has started.
-- `end-all(profile-name)`: Fired last to indicate that the profile's checking has completed.
-When you receive this you are promised that all testing operations, including asynchronous ones, have terminated.
 - `done(rule-name)`: Fired when a specific rule has finished processing, including its asynchronous tasks.
-- `ok(rule-name)`: Fired to indicate that a rule has succeeded.
-There is only one `ok` per rule.
-  There cannot also be `err` events but there can be `warning` events.
 - `err(error-name, data)`: Fired when an error is detected.
 The `data` contains further details, that depend on the error but _should_ feature a `message` field.
 There can be multiple errors for a given rule.
 There cannot also be `ok` events but there can be `warning`s.
-- `warning(warnings-name, data)`: Fired for non-fatal problems with the document that may nevertheless require investigation.
+- `warning(warning-name, data)`: Fired for non-fatal problems with the document that may nevertheless require investigation.
 There may be several for a rule.
 - `info(info-name, data)`: Fired for additional information items detected by the validator.
-- `metadata(key, value)`: Fired for every piece of document metadata found by the validator.
 - `exception(message)`: Fired when there is a system error, such as a _File not found_ error. `message` contains details about this error.
 All exceptions are displayed on the error console in addition to this event being fired.